New MSCS Students

 UIC awards college credit for certain MATH and MCS courses to students who have sufficiently high scores on Advanced Placement exams.
-Of course, these students are not required to take the Math Placement Exam and may register directly into the appropriate class.
 Students should contact the College Board if AP scores have not been recorded correctly.

 Please consult our table of what AP scores are required to receive credit for courses through the AP program and keep in mind that you may still be required to take the ALEKS placement exam to register for Math courses at UIC.

 Proficiency exams are given at the end of each semester.
-Students must first get approval from their college and their major advisor.
 Rules governing the exam can be found in the undergraduate catalog.
-Students may petition to take proficiency exams at our main office (322 SEO) near the end of the term.
+Students interested in a proficiency exam should contact the undergraduate studies office.